 If you are ready to live in a High Cotton home, use this contact form to set up a meeting!
 Wherever you are in the process, we can help.
-We can provide guidance if you are looking for a location for your home, and we also have an in-house home designer that can take your ideas and create a set of plans.
-We can arrange tours of our current builds for you to see our work and experience the High Cotton difference.
-We are also more than happy to provide references from previous or current clients.
+We can provide guidance if you are looking for a location for your home, and we can also work with you alongside a home designer to take your ideas and create a set of plans.
+We are also happy to arrange tours of our current builds for you to see our work and experience the High Cotton difference or provide references from previous or current clients.
 We love to meet new customers early in the process to establish an idea of your needs and the direction you want to go for your build.

 Continue reading below for more detail on each of the steps in the building process.